pmjones/adr/REFACTORING.md

 }
 ```

 By using a _Domain Payload_, we can avoid having to inspect domain objects directly to determine how to present them, and instead check the status that the domain passed back explicitly.
-THis makes presentation logic easier to read and follow.
+This makes presentation logic easier to read and follow.